Why use email testing tools?

 Emojis are another way to capture attention, but not every inbox displays them the same way.
 “Turn that ☹ into a 😊” becomes “Turn that into a” when the emojis don’t appear.
 Email marketers using a subject line testing tool would catch this early, giving them time to optimize the subject line to something like “☹ Turn that frown upside down 😊” which is readable in every inbox.

 Learn more about how to best incorporate emojis into your next email campaign.

-Spam testing goes beyond validating creative to check for spam-related warning signs.
+Spam testing goes beyond validating creativity to check for spam-related warning signs.
 These tools test more technical details, such as the reputation of the IP addresses you send from.
 Any good testing program should include checks for authentication, filtering, blocklisting, and mailbox placement.

 Filter checks show if your email is flagged by popular spam-blocking services.
 These spam filters are used by businesses and mailbox providers to help stop spam before it gets into the inbox.

 A blocklist check validates that your sending IP addresses don’t appear on blocklists.
 These lists are used by mailbox providers to determine if a sender has a good reputation or if they’re a potential spammer.
 If your IP address appears on a blocklist, you can sometimes request to have it removed.
 Other times, you’ll need to improve list hygiene processes to be taken off blocklists.